-The Department of Hispanic Studies strives to develop effective communication, critical thinking, imaginative inquiry, and community engagement in student’s preparation for life in a global society.
-The department is committed to delivering high quality courses in a wide breadth of areas and seeks to expose students to the language and cultures of Spain and the Americas with classes at all levels conducted in Spanish.
+The Hispanic Studies program strives to develop effective communication, critical thinking, imaginative inquiry, and community engagement in student’s preparation for life in a global society.
+Hispanic Studies is committed to delivering high-quality courses in a wide breadth of areas and seeks to expose students to the language and cultures of Spain and the Americas with classes at all levels conducted in Spanish.
 To prepare for life in a global society, faculty encourage students to engage in cultural and social activities in communities beyond our campus, and serve as strong role models by continually expanding their own instruction, research, and scholarship.

 The Hispanic Studies program at IWU emphasizes hands-on experience.

 A minimum of one semester of study abroad in a Spanish-speaking country is required for the major and highly recommended for the minor.

 Sigma Delta Pi, the National Collegiate Hispanic Honor Society, honors those who demonstrate a love of Hispanic studies and outstanding academic achievement in that field.

 Internships are a great opportunity for students to get practical experience.

 Discover research and honors opportunities during your undergraduate years, and graduation work opportunities.

 Have you ever wondered what your college major should be for a Language career?